jemalloc/jemalloc/INSTALL.md

 * `--with-lg-vaddr=<lg-vaddr>`

-    Specify the number of significant virtual address bits. jemalloc uses pointer tagging if the pointer size is bigger than the required size for virtual addresses.
-By default the configure script determines this via CPUID information on x86_64 and uses default values for other architectures.
-This option may be useful when cross compiling.
+    Specify the number of significant virtual address bits.
+By default, the configure script attempts to detect virtual address size on those platforms where it knows how, and picks a default otherwise.
+This option may be useful when cross-compiling.

 * `--disable-initial-exec-tls`